-It isn’t all about mountains for the current Seattle resident.
+But it isn’t all about mountains for the Seattle resident.
 After leaving Harvard with a degree in environmental science and public policy, Danenberg became a Fulbright Fellow and attended Keio University in Tokyo.
 Danenberg then worked for United Technologies in Japan.
 She now lives in Seattle and works at Boeing.

 (Photo: Sophia Danenberg)